Outline of the proof of the geometric Langlands conjecture for GL(2): Statement of the categorical geometric Langlands conjecture

 {\em(b)} The functor $\BL_G$ satisfies Properties $\on{He}^{\on{naive}}$, $\on{Ei}^{\on{enh}}$ and $\on{Km}^{\on{prel}}$, stated in Sects. \ref{sss:cond H}, \ref{sss:cond E rat}, and \ref{sss:cond O prel}, respectively.

 \end{conj}

 \sssec{}

-In the rest of the paper we will show that \conjref{c:GL} can be deduced, modulo a number of more tractable results that we call ``quasi-theorems", from three more conjectures, namely Conjectures \ref{c:Whit ext ff}, \ref{c:coLoc ext ff} and \ref{c:Op gen}, the former pertaining exclusively to $\Dmod(\Bun_G)$, and the latter two exclusively to $\IndCoh_{\on{Nilp}^{\on{glob}}_\cG}(\LocSys_\cG)$.
+In the rest of the paper we will show that \conjref{c:GL} can be deduced, modulo a number of more tractable results that we call ``quasi-theorems", from two more conjectures, namely Conjectures \ref{c:Whit ext ff} and \ref{c:Op gen}, the former pertaining exclusively to $\Dmod(\Bun_G)$, and the latter exclusively to $\IndCoh_{\on{Nilp}^{\on{glob}}_\cG}(\LocSys_\cG)$.

 The ``quasi-theorems" referred to above are very close to being theorems for $G=GL_2$ (and we hope will be soon turned into ones for general $G$).
-In addition, Conjectures \ref{c:Whit ext ff}, \ref{c:coLoc ext ff} and \ref{c:Op gen} are also are theorems for $G=GL_2$ (and very close to be such for $GL_n$).
+In addition, Conjectures \ref{c:Whit ext ff} and \ref{c:Op gen} are also are theorems for $G=GL_n$.
 So, we obtain that \conjref{c:GL} is very close to be a theorem for $GL_2$, and is within reach for $GL_n$.

 The case of an arbitrary $G$ remains wide open.

 \ssec{The tempered subcategory}

 In this subsection we will assume the validity of \conjref{c:GL}.